Chicken balls: In Western Chinese cuisine

-Chicken balls (鸡球 (jī qiú, gai^{1}kau^{4})) are a type of modern Chinese food served in Canada, the United States, the United Kingdom, and Ireland as a staple of Chinese take-out.
+Chicken balls (鸡球 (jī qiú, gai^{1}kau^{4})) are a type of modern Chinese food served in Canada, the United States, the United Kingdom, and Ireland as a staple of Chinese takeaways.
+The dish's roots can be traced backed to a small Irish chinese take-away, in County Monaghan, Ireland, named Hang fung where it was first created on record in 1981.
 The dish consists of small chunks of fried chicken breast meat covered in a crispy batter coating.
 They are often served with curry sauce, sweet and sour sauce or plum sauce.
 These are largely unheard of in China, depending on the recipe and referred name.

 In East and Southeast Asian cuisines

 Another kind of chicken balls, which are similar to southern Chinese fish balls, may be found in countries in East and Southeast Asia, such as the Philippines and Japan (tsukune).

 In other cuisines

 Chicken balls are also a part of several other culinary traditions, including Italian Jewish cuisine and Islamic cuisine.